 Cope Brothers of Liverpool operated the largest tobacco factory in the world.

-George Cope managed the manufacturing arm of the firm, while Thomas Cope was responsible for the business as a whole.
+Cope Brothers had entered into tobacco manufacturing by 1853, with a factory on Lord Nelson Street, adjacent to Lime Street Railway Station.
+George Cope was responsible for the manufacturing arm of the firm, while Thomas Cope managed the business as a whole.

 Cope Brothers was converted into a private limited liability company with a capital of £350,000 in 1885.
 John A Willox (1842 – 1905) was appointed as a director.

 George Cope died in 1888.
 He was succeeded as managing director by his nephew, Thomas Henry Cope (1867 – 1913).

 Cope Brothers held four percent of the British tobacco market by 1892, second only to Wills of Bristol.
 The regular workforce at the Liverpool factory totalled around 1,500 people, many of them women and girls.